CryschelleTateTennyson/CryschelleTateTennyson.GitHub.io/hospital.md

 ---
 #### Dataset Details
-The dataset I worked with was quite extensive, provided by the president of Mega Corporation.
-It comprises two tables: health and demographics, covering data on 101,000 patients.
+The dataset I worked with was quite extensive and comprises two tables: health and demographics, covering data on 101,000 patients.
 The size and diversity of this dataset made it suitable for answering the pressing questions posed by the hospital manager.

 ---
 #### Analysis Process